George W. Bush on George Floyd protests: 'It is time for America to examine our tragic failures' - Local News 8

 “Many doubt the justice of our country, and with good reason.
 Black people see the repeated violation of their rights without an urgent and adequate response from American institutions,” Bush said.

+“George & Barbara Bush possessed an unshakable faith in America, the resilience of our people, & the ingenuity of our democratic system to overcome challenges,” the foundation said in a tweet.

+The late former president, a lifelong Republican, voted for Hillary Clinton in the 2016 presidential election over Trump.

-The former President also denounced the looting and destruction that has occurred in some cities in recent days, saying: “Looting is not liberation, and destruction is not progress.”
+The younger Bush denounced in his statement the looting and destruction that has occurred in some cities in recent days, saying: “Looting is not liberation, and destruction is not progress.”

 Former President Barack Obama also recently released a statement about Floyd’s death, saying last week that all Americans should “work together to create a ‘new normal’ in which the legacy of bigotry and unequal treatment no longer infects our institutions or our hearts.”

-Note: This story has been updated with a statement from the George and Barbara Bush Foundation.